 How to win: I cannot stress enough the importance of having someone on the ground (in-dealership) responsible for your social image.
 That person whose role is to understand TikTok, Reels, how to shoot them, how to quickly react to trends, and create social media content for your brand that aligns with the personality of your dealership.
 This is a full-time job and it deserves the credit of a dedicated staff member.

 We’ve lived through no attribution, over-attribution, and 101 other types of attribution.
-The expectation of digital went from “everything is trackable!” to finally arriving at acceptance of the intangible.
+The expectation of digital went from “everything is trackable!” to finally arriving at the acceptance of the intangible.
 The full funnel is being acknowledged as part of creating the sale: the digital footprints, their previous dealership interactions, the sales team, the finance process, their Google Buyer’s Journey, the follow-up, and beyond.
 Attribution will become more of a qualitative and insightful metric than a 1:1 attribution of a sale or lead, which is way too shortsighted.

 How to win: Continue to track as much as possible, but work with experts that understand what the data means, how it relates to your market, and how to make future marketing decisions based on the data available while also considering external and internal factors.